RogelioCamargo/silla/README.md

 5. MongoDB and mongoose (database and schema design)

 I really wish I recorded more video of my project.
-I had the thought of launching it but ultimately decided to.
+This is an app I still intend to launch in the future, but just not right now.

 ### 1. Google Login/Signup
 A user can log in or sign up with their google creditials.